FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

 usually has a separate option that controls whether the plugin is active or not.

-## Plugin Settings
+## Data Model Plugins

-These plugins are provided with FROST-Server by default.
+These plugins implement the data models  are provided with FROST-Server by default.

+### Actuation

+The actuation plugin implements the standard OGC SensorThings API - Part 2: Actuation.
+It adds the entity types described in this specification.
+This plugin requires the CoreModel plugin.

+* **plugins.actuation.enable:**
+  Toggle indicating the Actuation plugin should be enabled.
+Default: `false`.

-### BatchProcessing
+### CoreModel

-The BatchProcessing plugin implements the Batch Requests extension as described in the SensorThings API standard.
+The Core Model plugin implements the data model of the standard OGC SensorThings API - Part 1: Sensing.
+It adds the entity types described in this specification and their behaviour.

-* **plugins.batchProcessing.enable:**
+* **plugins.coreModel.enable:**
-  Toggle indicating BatchProcessing should be enabled.
+  Toggle indicating the CoreModel plugin should be enabled.
 Default: `true`.

+### MultiDatastream

+The MultiDatastream plugin implements the MultiDatastream extendion of the OGC SensorThings API standard.
+This plugin requires the CoreModel plugin.

+* **plugins.multiDatastream.enable:**
+  Toggle indicating the MultiDatastream plugin should be enabled.
+Default: `false`.

+## Response Format Plugins

+These plugins enable various response formats.

 ### DataArray